FAQs: Entering the Awards

 Q: Are non-members acknowledged as winners too?

 Any contributors that are not PRINZ members unfortunately will not be acknowledged.
-The Awards are designed for members, however entrants are asked to include contributors to reflect the team working on the project.
+The Awards are designed for members, however entrants are asked to acknowledge non-PRINZ members in the acknowledgement section of the entry form to reflect the team working on the project.
 After the Awards are announced PRINZ is able to create special certificates acknowledging a team, rather than individuals, for the win.

 Q: Can I get an Awards certificate for the whole team, including non-members?